-Qua THAT [6]2 [[[0]]]

-These conditions apply ...
+Quality indicator These conditions apply

-The data from the sensor is unavailable or unreliable for more than 30 seconds

-Gray, red, or orange bars

-The PEEP and Oxygen controls are solid red circles; they are frozen.

-- The Oxygenation adjustment OFF alarm is generated. - The ventilator uses the same oxygenation rules as when in ASV mode.
-For details, see your ventilator Operator's Manual. - Automatic emergency increase of oxygen management is inactive (Section 1.8.2).
+The data from the sensor is unavailable or unreliable for more than 30 seconds Gray, red, or orange bars The PEEP and Oxygen controls are solid red circles; they are frozen.
+The Oxygenation adjustment OFF alarm is generated.
+The ventilator uses the same oxygenation rules as when in ASV mode.
+For details, see your ventilator Operator's Manual.
+Automatic emergency increase of oxygen management is inaccination of the process.

-The data from the sensor is reliable
+The data from The PEEP and Oxygen

+the sensor is reli- able controls are blue rotat- ing circles.
-Green bars

-- The PEEP and Oxygen controls are blue rotating circles. - The Oxygenation adjustment OFF alarm is reset. - Automated oxygenation management resumes. - Automatic emergency increase of oxygen management is active (Section 1.8.2)
+Green bars The Oxygenation adjustment OFF alarm is reset.

+Automated oxygena- tion management resumes.

+Automatic emergency increase of oxygen

+management is active (Section 1.8.2)